he-zhang-hsu/multiple_imputation_book/README.md

 # multiple_imputation_book
-To store code and datasets for the book of multiple imputation
+To store code and datasets for Chapter 1: Introduction